dana-ross/danaross.dev/content/manager-readme.md

 Music?
 Pretty much anything but mostly 90s industrial, 90s-2000s EBM, Electro-swing, and Synthwave.

 I use Android but I’m still mourning Windows Phone.

-I run 5k, 10k, and half marathon races, although not as much or as fast as I did before my
-    kid was born.

 ## Contacting Me
 You'll get my personal cell phone number the day you join my team.
 I don’t usually answer my phone, but if it’s urgent you can leave a voicemail and I’ll get back to you.
 I want you to feel comfortable coming to me at any time if there's something weighing heavily on your mind.